 Given below are some of the top IT companies using SQL:

 - Tech Mahindra

-SQL queries can be categories into 4 main Category:
+SQL queries can be categorized into 4 main category:

 1. DDL (Data Definition Language)

-As the name suggests these types of queries are used to define the structure of data.
+As the name suggests, these types of queries are used to define the structure of data.
 Like the structure of a table, schema and modify it.
-Example –

 - CREATE: This command is used to create tables, database, schema etc.

 - DROP: This command is used to drop tables and other database objects.